tanweien/tp/docs/UserGuide.md

 Format: `tag <TAG> [MORE_TAGS]`

-> :bulb: **TIP** Attaching tags to a contact are a way to attach your own meaning to the contact, e.g. Adding the `CS2103T` tag to your professor's contact.
+> :bulb: **TIP:** Attaching tags to a contact is a way for you to attach your own meaning to the contact.
+>
+>For example, adding the `CS2103T` tag to your professor's contact to indicate that this professor teaches the `CS2103T` module.

 Examples:
 * `tag CS2103T` Lists all contacts that have `CS2103T` tag